 - Data or Requirements Architect – How does your consultant build your requirements?
 How do they hand them off to their developers?
 When do I agree to a full project scope before or after this analysis is done?

-- Change Management Consultant – For larger organizations, you are not only considering a technology project but it is an entire change management project.
+- Change Management Consultant – For larger organizations, you are not only considering a technology project, but an entire change management project.
 Many organizations underestimate the need they have to plan and prepare for this change.
-Most consultants will provide you with simple assistance here but sometimes failure to give change management enough attention can derail or slow adoption significantly.
+Most consultants will provide you with simple assistance here, but sometimes failure to give change management enough attention can derail or slow adoption significantly.

-- Organizational Project Management – In order for your consultant to be successful they will need someone at your organization to manage the requests they have from you.
-For example they will need someone to manage access to the right staff, to data they need, to coordinate project plans to accommodate major organizational blackout dates.
+- Organizational Project Management – In order for your consultant to be successful, they will need someone at your organization to manage the requests they have from you.
+For example, they will need someone to manage access to the right staff, to data they need, and to coordinate project plans to accommodate major organizational blackout dates.

-- Ongoing Support and Long Term Relationship – Talk about what happens after you complete your project and think clearly about what happens next.
-If you are implementing a deep and wide implementation you need to find a partner who has a clear support and account management program as you consider future improvements.
+- Get ongoing support and a long-term relationship – Talk about what happens after you complete your project and think clearly about what happens next.
+If you are implementing a deep and wide implementation, you need to find a partner who has a clear support and account management program as you consider future improvements.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-524727-1']); _gaq.push(['_setDomainName', 'salesforcefoundation.org']); _gaq.push(['_setAllowLinker', true]); _gaq.push(['_trackPageview']);